Skip to main content

 Don't have SST yet?
 Take a look at the Getting SST pages.

 Installed SST and ready to try it out?
-Check out the guide to running SST.
+Check out these resources for getting started.

 This video is older and so some aspects it covers are out-of-date, but the general information may be useful.